moebiussurfing/ofxSurfingCapturer_DEPRECATED/README.md

 ## Notes
 - Includes some **FFmpeg** scripts, links and a Windows compiled *ffmpeg.exe*.
 - To batch-join stills (.tif) to video (.mp4) requires your own **ffmpeg.exe** binary.
-- TODO: Should improve data path...
+- TODO: Should improve data path to use default ofDataPath...
-- TODO: Check I window resize don't breaks Fbo capturer size...
+- TODO: Check if window resize don't breaks Fbo capturer size...

 ## Tested systems
 - **Windows10** / **VS2017** / **OF 0.11**